 When a max player negotiates a buyout only two things are at play.
 He was overpaid, can’t deliver, and wants out.
-Or, he put out so much blood, sweat and tears he has nothing left to give an organization that isn’t built to win while his prime years are fading away.
-Reggie Jackson is not that.
-He is the overpaid player who couldn’t live up to the zeroes on his paycheck; he is that dude you mock.
+Or, he put out so much blood, sweat, and tears he has nothing left to give an organization that isn’t built to win while his prime years are fading away.
+Reggie Jackson was a little bit of both.
+The overpaid player who couldn’t live up to the zeroes on his paycheck and was equally exhausted by the failed expectations.

-A decent guard who doesn’t have All-Star talent, Reggie Jackson left a good thing in OKC who drafted him in the 2011 draft with the number 24 pick.
-Jackson has always overvalued his abilities.
+A decent guard, Reggie Jackson left a good thing in OKC who drafted him in the 2011 draft with the number 24 pick.
+Early in his career, Jackson overvalued his abilities.
 He was desperate to escape the Russell Westbrook shadow and run his own team.
-Except, his skill set doesn’t allow that kind of trust.
-And he finds a way to get injured.
+Except, his skill set didn’t allow that kind of trust.
+And he found a way to get injured.
 A lot.
 And so his max deal turned into buyer’s remorse.

 Detroit had been trying to trade Jackson for two years but no one was biting and for good reason.
-When he’s not injured, he’s not making players better.
+When he wasn’t injured, Jackson was not making players better.
 And that contract made everyone nervous.

 Jackson as a free agent after being waived by the Pistons chose the Clippers which made sense if you want to win.
 But Jackson was average in the bubble playoffs.
 He played in 12 out of 13 games and in 7 of those games he didn’t score.
 In the ill-fated series against Denver, Jackson didn’t get a lot of minutes.
 Still, the Clippers were a better situation for him than Detroit, a city where he spent too much time trying to prove himself (and failing).